nervosnetwork/docs/docs/getting-started/run-node.md

 title: Run a CKB Node
 ---

-To get started on your journey with CKB, the first thing you can try is to run a CKB node yourself.
+Once you have successfully [created your own wallet](wallet), you can try to run a node now.

 If you are not familiar with the concepts of node and mining yet, [here is a document](../basic-concepts/node-mining) you can learn from.